argoproj/argo-workflows/docs/upgrading.md

 ## Upgrading to v3.2

+## [e5b131a33](https://github.com/argoproj/argo-workflows/commit/e5b131a33) feat: Add template node to pod name.
+Fixes #1319 (#6712)

+This add the template name to the pod name, to make it easier to understand which pod ran which step.
+This behaviour can be reverted by setting `POD_NAMES=v1` on the workflow controller.

 ### [be63efe89](https://github.com/argoproj/argo-workflows/commit/be63efe89) feat(executor)!: Change `argoexec` base image to alpine.
 Closes #5720 (#6006)

 Changing from Debian to Alpine reduces the size of the `argoexec` image, resulting is faster starting workflow pods, and it also reduce the risk of security issues.
 There is not such thing as a free lunch.
 There maybe other behaviour changes we don't know of yet.